rachanah10/OpenCV-face-recognition/README.md

 # OpenCV-face-recognition
-Face recognition using Haar cascades and Local Binary Pattern
+Face dectection using Haar cascades and Local Binary Pattern.
+Detects faces present in a live video using your webcam.